 The Forex Is A Standardised Exchange

 One of the most common fallacies attributed to the forex involves its function.
 The forex exists as an over-the-counter (OTC) marketplace, not a standardised exchange.
+This means that there is no central clearing house.
+Trade is conducted through a network of traders, brokers, liquidity providers and other financial institutions.

 An OTC market is a decentralised venue that facilitates the trade of its participants.
 Liquidity providers, known as "dealers," act as market makers quoting prices in which they will buy or sell a specific currency.
 Traders and investors then place orders on the market and have trades executed accordingly.
 The forex has no physical base of operations, which means regulatory bodies function largely as regional entities.
 Conflict resolution can prove more difficult than simply filing a grievance against an exchange.